Back to school asthma

 Kids get a FREE spacer label sticker and bag tag!

 TerryWhite Chemmart pharmacists will be giving out FREE bag tag and spacer ‘label stickers’ when you download their Health App in-store.

 These fun giveaways are a great way to remind your child of the importance of sticking to their daily asthma management plan whilst at school.
 Hurry, these are only available while stocks last!

 What can you do?

-Use the checklist to develop a partnership with the key staff at your child’s school and share responsibility for their asthma care.
+- Use the checklist to develop a partnership with the key staff at your child’s school to share responsibility for their asthma care

 For more information on asthma call 1800 ASTHMA Helpline (1800 278 462) or visit asthmaaustralia.org.au